Hikko218/Cloud-Portfolio-AWS/README.md

 ## 🚧 Status
 This portfolio is **in build / work in progress**.
-Project 1 is completed ✅, and additional projects are being developed step by step.
+Project 1 and 2 are completed ✅, and additional projects are being developed step by step.

 ---